ssg-wsg/Sample-Codes/SSG-API-Testing-Application-v2/README.md

 If successful, you should be able to see that your browser would open, and you will be navigated to the `localhost` address where this application is hosted on!

+By default, the application is set to run on `localhost:8502`, where `8502` is the port number allocated to the application.

+The application is also run over HTTP; take care not to connect to the application via HTTPS!

+> [!NOTE]
+> If you wish to host the application on a server, make sure to open up the port `8502` on your server to allow
+> connections to the application!
+Otherwise, do consider using port forwarding or reverse proxies to route requests
+> to the correct port!

 ## Features

-There are 6 main pages of the application.
+There are 7 main pages of the application.
 Each page focuses on one particular aspect of the SSG 15 mandated APIs, as well as the SkillsFuture Credit API.

 The pages are all found within the [pages](app/pages) folder.

+### En-Decryption

+This page allows you to quickly encrypt and decrypt your text using the same algorithm that is used in the SSG APIs.

+This allows you to quickly convert encrypted responses from the API into plaintext, or generate encrypted payloads to send to the API!

 ### Demo Code - Authentication